 The programme offers students a unique combination of theoretical knowledge, applied research methods and management tools and skills pertaining to a range of current development areas and challenges.
-These different aspects of international development research and practice are being integrated through programme courses, internships, fieldwork research and complementary initiatives, such as the Development Practitioners Seminar and the alumni network, giving LUMID an edge over other Master’s programmes in the same field.
+These different aspects of international development research and practise are integrated through programme courses, internships, fieldwork research and complementary student initiatives and the alumni network, giving LUMID an edge over other Master’s programmes in the same field.

 LUMID is a member of the Global Association for Master’s in Development Practice (MDP), a premier network of development Master’s programmes, and is as such a partner to several esteemed higher education institutions across the world.

 Qualitative assessment of processes and methods used in international development projects and programme management.

 Formulation of project proposals and project design.